Bofa14/Free5gc-UERANSIM-project/README.md

 CONFIGURATION OF THE 1 - C-Plane:

+for convinience we have uploaded in this repository just the NFs and Config files ( to run the simulation the all free5gc repository is needed ), the config files that we have modified can be found inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings

+CONFIGURATION OF THE U-Plane1:

+for the U-Plane1 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane1_settings/NFs/upf/build/config

+CONFIGURATION OF THE U-Plane2:

-we have modified the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/C-Plane_settings
+for the U-Plane2 we have modified just the config files inside https://github.com/Bofa14/Free5gc-UERANSIM-project/tree/main/U-Plane2_settings/NFs/upf/build/config